TheBestTvarynka/Dataans/doc/web_server/README.md

 This document aimed to describe the server backup, synchronization functionality, users identity system.
 It contains high-level explanations, diagrams, motivation, reason, and purpose for all technical decisions.

 > [!WARNING]
-> It is an initial document version and the implementation hasn't started yet.
+> It is an initial version of the document and the implementation hasn't started yet.
 The content may be changed in the future.
 > All comments, feedback, questions, and proposals are highly welcome.

 # Motivation

-Currently (23.111.2024), all notes, spaces, files, and all other data are saved only on the user's computer without any synchronization between devices or even between client-server.
+Currently (23.11.2024), all notes, spaces, files, and all other data are saved only on the user's computer without any synchronization between devices or even between client-server.

 As a user, I want to be able to synchronize my data between devices and to have online backup on the web server.
 Moreover, it shouldn't block me from using the app offline.

 # Goals

 - To be able to sync data between server and client (local app).
-- To be able to have multiple devices that will sync the data from the same user.
+- To be able to have multiple devices that will sync the same data (data that belong to the same user).
 - Encryption of the data located on the server.
 All data on the server should be encrypted and the server should know nothing about the user's identity or user's data content.

 # Design